Danielsong001/DanielSong-Homepage/index.md

   • Studied the ***fusion methods of impedance control algorithms*** based on joint space and task space.

-**II.
-Cooperative robots with autonomous navigation, recognition and decision systems**       2017.9 - 2018.5
+**2. Cooperative robots with autonomous navigation, recognition and decision systems**       2017.9 - 2018.5

   •	Improved the ***DJI’s robotic chassis & the motion control embedded system;***